 The last time trial of each season is dubbed the Members' Memorial Time Trial.
 It originally began as the "Tim Chesko Memorial Time Trial," in 2008.
 Tim Chesko was a BTC member and an all-around great guy who was taken from us much too early, in February of 2008.
 You can read more about Tim in the March 2008 BTC newsletter.
 In 2012 we lost another member, Gary Grant.
 Gary was one of the original founders of the BTC in 1999, and had remained a member ever since.
 It was then that we changed the name of the time trial to the "Members' Memorial Time Trial."
 In 2016, we lost Kyle McArdle, and he was added to the list of BTC members that we wished to memorialize.
 Anyone who has been to a BTC event or activity has likely met the McArdle family, and knows what a great family they are.
 This special workout is part of our regular time trial series, but members are also able to compete for a special award.
-At our year-end banquet the Tim Chesko Award will be given to the male and female who are able to beat their season average MPH by the greatest margin in the Members' Memorial Tima Trial.
+At our year-end banquet the Tim Chesko Award will be given to the male and female who are able to beat their season average MPH by the greatest margin in the Members' Memorial Time Trial.
 If nobody is able to beat their average MPH then the award will be given to whomever comes closest to their average MPH.
 This award is all about competing against yourself, to be the best that you can be.
 In order to be eligible for this special award, members must have competed in at least 2 of the 3 BTC time trials preceding the Member's Memorial Time Trial.

 The results from each week, as well as the cumulative point totals will be posted on the web site shortly after each workout.

-The Northtown brick workouts are coordinated and led by Joe Pautler, along with help from a team of other BTC members that volunteer to help out with the time keeping, result postings, etc.
+The Northtown brick workouts are coordinated by a team of BTC members that volunteer to help out with the time keeping, result posting, etc.